sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment.md

 > [!NOTE]
 > Reporting Services supports SharePoint integrated mode using SharePoint Server 2013 only.

-When you setup Reporting Services with SharePoint Server 2013 you create a report server.
+When you set up Reporting Services with SharePoint Server 2013, you create a report server.
 The report server is the central component of Reporting Services.
 This component contains two processing engines and a set of unique extensions that handle authentication, data processing, rendering, and delivery operations.

 > [!NOTE]
 > When you configure a report server to run with SharePoint Server 2013 in integrated mode you must install the SQL Server 2012 Reporting Services add-in or later on a SharePoint front-end web server. > SQL Server 2008 R2 is the minimum version and is not supported when you use SQL Server 2012 Reporting Services or SQL Server 2014 Reporting Services.